Permitted Development

 This literally means there could be two houses in the same town both doing exactly the same development, such as a 3-meter extension for example.
 One could be permitted development, while the other needs planning permission, even though they both meet the criteria for permitted development.

-If you would like to find out whether your project could be permitted development Contact Us for a free no-obligation consultation.
+If you would like to find out whether your project could be permitted development, contact us for a free no-obligation consultation.

 When Might Permitted Development Rights Apply?

-Houses in England, Ireland, Scotland and Wales can have PD rights, but not all houses have PD rights.
-Flats, maisonettes, and commercial properties do not have PD rights.
-Some homeowners are given the freedom to make specific alterations to their properties such as extensions, loft conversions, garage conversions and conservatories without the need for planning permission through PD rights.
 Each project type is subject to certain standards and criteria, including limitations on the size of the building work and renovation.
 Luckily, these limits are quite generous for home improvement projects.
 However, it is important to understand that these rights vary depending on the type of property and its location.
-In order to qualify, the proposed work must adhere to specified limits and conditions, as outlined in the technical guidance provided by parliament and the planning system.

-What Are The Requirements For Permitted Development?
+What Are The Requirements For Permitted Development Plans?

-In order for the proposed changes to your property to be considered permitted development, they must meet specific requirements that vary depending on the type of project and the regulations set by the local authorities.
 These requirements include complying with limits and conditions set by the local planning authority, such as not exceeding height and volume restrictions, maintaining a reasonable distance from neighbouring properties, using materials that match the existing building, and avoiding significant alterations to the property's appearance, particularly if it is located in a conservation area or is listed.
-Normally, a change of use will require planning permission; however, if the change is within the same use class it may not require planning permission, making changes of use a valuable tool for property owners.
-It is essential to consult with your local planning authority or a qualified town planner to ensure compliance with permitted development rules and prevent any issues with paperwork, retrospective planning, or enforcement action.

 Prior Approval Is Required For Some Permitted Developments

-Some permitted development projects require prior approval from the local planning authority.
-For example, a single-storey rear extension on a semi-detached house that extends between 3 and 6 meters or side extensions of up to half the width of the original dwelling could require prior approval, although they might meet the criteria for permitted development.
-If prior approval is required, it is illegal to start until the local planning authority approves a prior approval planning application, ensuring there is no negative impact on your immediate neighbours.
-If you start work without planning approval you risk receiving a planning enforcement notice, if a neighbour reports you or the council notice your single storey development.
+Some permitted development plans require prior approval from the local planning authority.
+For example, a single-storey rear extension on a semi-detached house that extends between 3 and 6 metres or side extensions of up to half the width of the original dwelling could require prior approval, although they might meet the criteria for permitted development.

 Permitted Development Limitations And Constraints

-The allocation of PD rights is subject to limitations, with each individual house having a specific allowance.
-Utilising these rights for any given development will deduct from this allowance.
-In the event that the allowance has been used up by previous developments, even if a project satisfies the criteria for Permitted Development, planning permission will be required.
-It should also be noted that there may be hidden planning constraints in place that could remove or restrict PD rights at a particular site.
-Examples of such constraints include article 4 directions, conservation areas, areas designated as outstanding natural beauty, listed buildings, and even residing under a flight path.
+It should also be noted that there may be hidden planning constraints in place that could remove or restrict permitted development rights at a particular site.
+Examples of such constraints include Article 4 directions, conservation areas, areas designated as outstanding natural beauty, listed buildings, and even residing under a flight path.

 Why Is A Lawful Development Certificate Recommended?

-In order to obtain a legal determination that a development is permitted in accordance with the rules, it is necessary to submit an application for a lawful development certificate or prior approval.
 The decision to approve or reject the application lies with the local planning authority.
-It is important to note that PD rights can be revoked at any time.
+It is important to note that permitted development rights can be revoked at any time.
 Therefore, even if the development is deemed permissible upon completion, changes in planning policies could result in retrospective planning issues or enforcement action if there is no legal confirmation that the development was lawful and did not require planning permission.
-To safeguard against this, obtaining a lawful development certificate or prior approval is essential.
-Additionally, a lawful development certificate is typically required when selling or remortgaging a property, as it provides confirmation of the development's legality and protects against potential issues or enforcement action.
-This is especially important in regard to protecting personal information and the value of the property.

 What Are the Risks Of Getting Permitted Development Wrong?